Link to Brentford High Street Project

 The first reference I found to Henry being a councillor was in 1895.
 Two of his brothers, Joseph Thomas and Charles Taylor also served: I have not yet established which brother served first.

-Henry was born in Brentford around 1843/4, eldest son of John Donville Taylor and Maria Sarah (Parsons) and in the 1851 census listed as a scholar, aged 7, living with family on High Street, Old Brentford.
+Henry was born in Brentford on 24 July 1843, eldest son of John Donville Taylor and Maria Sarah (Parsons) and in the 1851 census was a scholar, aged 7, living with family on High Street, Old Brentford.

 In the 1861 census Henry was living with his widowed mother, sister and brothers on the High Street.
 He was a baker in the family business.
 He married Emma Sarah Grew from Hackney in the third quarter of 1868 in Brentford (FreeBMD).
 Henry's widowed mother Maria Sarah married a William Grew in 1872, William was the father of Emma.